Skip to Content

 Can I just say how I did not understand the difference between assets and liabilities until somewhere in my 20s?
 Seriously.

-Imagine how much further ahead your students will be after a week discussing the difference between spending your money on assets, and spending less of your money on liabilities?
+Imagine how much further ahead your students will be after a week of discussing the difference between spending your money on assets and spending less of your money on liabilities.

 Total financial game-changer.